mark-watson/Clojure-AI-Book/manuscript/anomaly_detection.md

 \sigma^2 = \frac{\displaystyle\sum_{i=1}^{m}(x_i - \mu)^2} {m}
 {/$$}

 We calculate the parameters of {$$}\mu{/$$} and {$$} \sigma ^2{/$$} for each feature.
 A bell shaped distribution in two dimensions is easy to visualize as is an inverted bowl shape in three dimensions.
 What if we have many features?
-Well, the math works and don't worry about not being able to picture it in your mind.
+Well, the math works and don't worry about not being able to picture it in your mind!

 ## AnomalyDetection Utility Class Written in Java